porres/pd-cyclone/README.md

 When using Microsoft Visual Studio (MSVC), you will be requested to provide a path to the pthreads library and its headers using variables `CMAKE_THREAD_LIBS_INIT` and `PTHREADS_INCLUDE_DIR`.

 You will be requested to provide a path to the pure-data sources and to the pure-data library.
 If building cylone for libpd, these can also be satisfied by providing the path to the `pure-data` folder inside the libpd sources and providing the path to the libpd library.
-The variables are: `PD_ROOT_PATH` and `PD_LIBRARY`.
+The variables are: `PD_INCLUDE_DIR` and `PD_LIBRARY`.

 On macOS, you can define different deployment target and architectures from your current system using the variables `CMAKE_OSX_DEPLOYMENT_TARGET` and `CMAKE_OSX_ARCHITECTURES`.